 Thinking of buying a home?
-It pays to be prepared as you enter a housing market marked by volatility and low inventory – and that was true even before the COVID-19 pandemic struck.
+It pays to be prepared as you enter a housing market marked by volatility, rising rates and low inventory.
 Whether you are a first-time homebuyer looking to step up to a larger home, or downsizing as you near retirement, there are questions you should ask yourself before beginning your house hunt.

 Should I get pre-approved?

 Most real estate and mortgage professionals will tell you that pre-approval is vital in today’s housing market – some even require it before working with you on an offer to purchase.
 Our Johnson Financial Group mortgage loan officers will assist you with your loan application so you can conduct your home search with confidence.
 It’s important that you seek pre-approval – not just pre-qualification.
 The difference can be critical.
 Getting pre-qualified requires that you supply a lender with basic information including debt, income and assets.
 Pre-qualification does not include an analysis of your credit report or your actual ability to purchase a home.
 If you find a home you want to buy, or enter a bidding war with other buyers, having financing in place could give you an advantage with the seller.

 Should I use a Real Estate Professional?